 - Advise patients to bring a supply of their own medicines when admitted for surgery.

 - Nausea and vomiting:

 - Refer to GGC Adult Therapeutics Handbook-Parkinson's disease in Acute Care.
-If persistent emesis occurs, refer to GGC PD Nil by Mouth Guidance (on StaffNet).
+If persistent emesis occurs, refer to GGC PD Nil by Mouth Guidance.